fbridault/pres/HHCamp_20170317/hhcamp.rst

 =====================

 - Most used interface to write applications in FW4SPL.
+- Static description of applications.
-- Allows to share data and services setups
+- Allow to share data and services setups.

 ----

 :data-scale: 0.75
-:data-x: r-350
+:data-x: r-400
 :data-y: r0

 .. image:: images/xml.gif